binocarlos/biro/README.md

 A library component is a React component with the following key properties:

+ * title - the title of the field
  * value - the current form value to display
  * error - the current error from validation
  * schema - the schema entry for this field